-Where does it leave the Civil War or the Alien and Sedation Act which allowed the Founding Fathers to arrest a newspaper publisher because they didn’t like what he was saying?
+Where does it leave the Civil War or the Alien and Sedition Act which allowed the Founding Fathers to arrest a newspaper publisher because they didn’t like what he was saying?
 (4)Where does it leave the lethal toxicity of the gossip columnists who were used by the government to destroy people?
 Where does it leave Fatty Arbuckle and the countless others ruined by the violence of the toxic polarization that has been endemic to America since the Federalists ginned up the mob to believe that Thomas Jefferson was, if elected, going to confiscate their bibles and burn them?

 “For that matter, relativism has been ascendant since the culture wars began in the 1960s.
 Back then, it was embraced by the New Left, who were eager to expose the biases of western, bourgeois, male-dominated thinking; and by academics promoting the gospel of postmodernism, which argued that there are no universal truths, only smaller personal truths – perceptions shaped by the cultural and social forces of one’s day.
 Since then, relativistic arguments have been hijacked by the populist right.”

 And there it is.
 The liberal dog whistle – Trump is the fault of the 1960s radicals.

 The “New Left” who, poor naive scoundrels, were eager to expose the biases of western bourgeois, male dominated thinking.